 Space to breathe.
 Time to think.

-Who looks after the people who look after the people in your organisation?
+In your organisation who looks after the people who look after the people?

 Right now, probably you do.
 We might.
 And they do.
 We can help you to reorganise that responsibility so it's healthier for everyone.

 Of course as an employer of staff you have a statutory obligation and a duty of care to ensure the safeguarding of your staff's wellbeing.
 But it is also incumbent upon - and healthy for - employees to realise that this onus must be jointly assumed.
 Having said that, people can only attempt to own their wellbeing if they have to tools to do so.
 But personal wellbeing is not something that can be imposed from without; there has to be some individual volition in the process.
 External factors can contribute to 'illbeing' however and this is where environment, both physical and cultural, can make a difference.

 Our Place Affected Organisational Change (PAOC) process approaches staff wellbeing from two directions united by a common denominator, the workplace.
 The environment and the ecosystems, the infrastructure that you, your staff and your clients interact with every day, are normally overlooked in most change interventions.
 It's the starting point for our work, however, and a barometer of your organisational wellbeing thereafter.